LinuxProgramador/KeySafe/README.md

     2. ArchLinux

-NOTE: To read and save secure keys, first generate the unique key by running python3 sv.py -u.
-Make sure to store this key securely, as you won’t be able to access your saved passwords without it.

-Remember to keep the script and module dependencies up-to-date by maintaining the requirements.txt file.

 To restore local backups: simply copy them to the KeySafe/.
 VaultSecret path and remove the date, but first remove the immutable attribute from the keys in the .
 VaultSecret directory.

 NOTE: Anti-data deletion protection only applies to keys within the directory.
 VaultSecret